Skip to main content

 Who is Jesus?

-Whilst some assume that Jesus is fictional figure, the truth is that no serious historian thinks that Jesus didn’t exist.
+Whilst some assume that Jesus is fictional figure, the truth is that there’s a strong consensus among historians that Jesus really existed.

 More than that, evidence from both outside the Bible and within it point to Jesus being an extraordinary person.